google.com, pub-5718344144355599, DIRECT, f08c47fec0942fa0

 Burro Schmidt Tunnel

 In the vast, arid stretches of the Mojave Desert's El Paso Mountains lies an unexpected engineering marvel: a half-mile-long tunnel cut straight through solid rock.
-This tunnel, dug by hand and dynamite, stands as a testament to the grit of one man, William “Burro” H. Schmidt, who spent over 38 years of his life on this relentless project.
+This tunnel, dug by hand using a pick, shovel, and a four-pound hammer, stands as a testament to the grit of one man, William “Burro” H. Schmidt, who spent over 32 years of his life on this relentless project.

 William “Burro” H. Schmidt